vingerha/gtfs2/README.md

 ![image](https://github.com/vingerha/gtfs2/assets/44190435/0d50bb87-c081-4cd6-8dc5-9603a44c21a4)

 ## Thank you
 - @joostlek ... massive thanks to help me through many (!) tech aspects and getting this to the inital version
 - @mxbssn for initiating, bringing ideas, helping with testing
+- @mark1foley for his gtfs real time integration which was enhanced with its integration in GTFS2